CAIDA/bgpstream-tma-phdschool/exercise-5-path-sanitization/README.md

 Count the number of paths that each type occurs in (a single path may have multiple phenomena), and `print` a table to `stdout`.

+_Note:_ While not common, it is theoretically possible to have a Confederation Sequence hop ([RFC5065](https://tools.ietf.org/html/rfc5065)), the notation for which is `(A B C)`, which would cause problems when we split the path string on the space character.
+Given this, you must always check for the presence of `(` in the AS path string, and if found, handle it appropriately.

 ## Task 2: Realtime Monitoring

 1. Before you move to the next exercise, change your code (but first copy it to